 International Transfer Students

-The following information has been put together in order to determine if an international student is eligible to apply as a first-year applicant, or if the student will be required to apply as a transfer applicant, regardless of their personal preferences or intentions.
-Please review the following scenarios for the one most applicable to you.
+The following information has been put together in order to determine if an international student is eligible to apply as a first-year applicant, regardless of their personal preferences or intentions.

-You must apply as a TRANSFER applicant if:
+You may not apply as a FIRST-YEAR if:

 (1) You have studied at another university which is a U.S.-accredited institution and will have 12 or more transferrable credits earned, aftergraduation from high school, by the time of enrollment at Grinnell.